-A criminal search provides information about an individual’s criminal history.
-These searches uncover felony and misdemeanor court records, including deferred, pending, failure to appear and warrant information as allowed by the Fair Credit Report Act (FCRA).
+The information that shows up on a criminal background check can include felony and misdemeanor court records, including deferred, pending, failure to appear and warrant information as allowed by the Fair Credit Report Act (FCRA).

 In most U.S. states, crimes are divided into two broad categories: misdemeanors and felonies.
 The most significant difference between the two is the maximum punishment.